-Hollywood strike: Which shows will return after end of writers' strike?
+Hollywood strike: Which shows will return as writers' strike ends?

 According to US media reports, one of the last major hurdles in the negotiations was on the use of artificial intelligence (AI) in the industry.

-While the exact details of the deal will not be known until the agreement is finalised and made public, the Writers' Guild was reportedly able to secure a guarantee that AI will not impact writers' credits and compensation for their work.
+While the deal's exact details will not be known until the agreement is finalised and made public, the Writers Guild was reportedly able to secure a guarantee that AI will not impact on writers' credits and compensation for their work.

-In an email to its members published online, the Writer's Guild hailed the tentative agreement as "exceptional" with "meaningful gains and protection for writers".
+In an email to its members published online, the Guild hailed the tentative agreement as "exceptional" with "meaningful gains and protection for writers".

-"And though we are eager to share the details of what has been achieved with you, we cannot do that until the last 'i; is dotted," the memo added.
-"To do so would complicate our ability to finish the job".
+"And though we are eager to share the details of what has been achieved with you, we cannot do that until the last 'i' is dotted," the memo added.
+"To do so would complicate our ability to finish the job."

-The AMPTP's reaction to the proposed agreement was considerably more muted, and said only that "the WGA and AMPTP have reached a tentative agreement".
+The AMPTP's reaction to the proposed deal was considerably more muted, and said only that "the WGA and AMPTP have reached a tentative agreement".

 Will the actors' strike end too?

-The end of the writers' strike has no immediate impact on the ongoing strike of 160,000 members of the The Screen Actors Guild-American Federation of Television and Radio Artists, better known as SAG-AFTRA.
+The end of the writers' strike has no immediate impact on the ongoing strike of 160,000 members of the Screen Actors Guild-American Federation of Television and Radio Artists, better known as SAG-AFTRA.

 The organisation's members walked out in July over their own similar dispute over pay issues and the use of AI in the industry.